MustafaaCENG/digital-image-processing/README.md

 - Contains test images and example results
 - Comprehensive documentation in the module's README

+### 2. Spatial Filtering
+- Located in `/resolution_interpolation/`
+- Comprehensive documentation in the module's README

 ## 🛠️ Technologies Used

 - Python 3.x